ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 For whom it heat!
 When Irma Leese, the Aunt of Elenor Murray,
 Appeared before the coroner she told
-Of Elenor Murray’s visit, of the morning
+Of Elenor Murrayâ€™s visit, of the morning
 She left to walk, was never seen again.
 And brought the coroner some letters sent
 By Elenor from France.
 What follows now
 Is what the coroner, or the jury heard
-From Irma Leese, from letters drawn ——beside
+From Irma Leese, from letters drawn â€”â€”beside
 The riflle that the death of Elenor Murray
 Sent round the life of Irma Leese, which spread
 To Tokio and touched a man, the son
-Of Irma Leese’s sister, dead Corinne,
+Of Irma Leeseâ€™s sister, dead Corinne,
 The mother of this man in Tokio.